 Related: 4 Causes of Oil Smelling Like Gas

 2) Transmission Fluid

-If transmission fluid is left for too long without getting changed, it can start to produce a smell like rotten eggs.
+If transmission fluid is left for too long without getting changed or if a leak develops in one of the seals in the system, it can start to produce a smell like rotten eggs.
 Sometimes this happens if the fluid leaks and burns when it comes into contact with the hot engine components.

 3) Car Battery

 Lead acid car batteries contain sulfuric acid, a rotten egg-smelling gas.
 Check to make sure that the battery is not leaking to avoid damage to other components and your health.

 A battery can leak if there is a mechanical defect, if it has been overcharged, frozen, or if the battery has some other internal electrical problems.